Define funny:

 Crazy, I tell you.

-3 Responses to “Some kind of new-age voodoo curse.”
+3 responses to “Some kind of new-age voodoo curse.”

-1. Spud says:
+1. Spud Avatar

 The first thought that entered my mind was: “Hmm… by asking if everyone’s got a blue, dimensionally transcendental police box, you’re implying that at least someone has one already.”